 Mr. Stark also serves as an expert in engagements pertaining to technological aspects of investigations, prosecutions and enforcement matters conducted by the SEC, FINRA and the U.S. Department of Justice (DOJ) and aids in structuring and running corporate compliance projects for broker-dealers, investment advisers and other regulated entities.
 Mr. Stark also provides neutral expert testimony in the realm of securities regulation on behalf of individuals, entities and government agencies, including in opposition to, and on behalf of, the SEC and other government agencies.

 During Mr. Stark’s 11-year tenure as Founder and Chief of the SEC’s Office of Internet Enforcement, he led an extensive range of substantial and pioneering SEC enforcement actions.
-During Mr. Stark's 5-year tenure as Managing Director and Washington, D.C. office head at an international digital risk management firm, he gained an unusual breadth of experience in the realm of technology-related law enforcement and regulation; in cyber-incident response and digital risk resilience; and in leading all varieties of technology-related crisis management.
+During Mr. Stark's 5-year tenure as Managing Director and Washington, D.C. office head at Stroz, Friedberg, an international digital risk management firm, he gained an unusual breadth of experience in the realm of technology-related law enforcement and regulation; in cyber-incident response and digital risk resilience; and in leading all varieties of technology-related crisis management.

-In addition to authoring close to one hundred articles about cyber-related topics, including regulation, compliance, risk resilience and incident response, Mr. Stark has been a frequent guest commentator in the national media on cybersecurity, securities regulation and other related areas.
-Mr. Stark also wrote a column for Compliance Week magazine and writes his own blog, entitled "Stark on IR," on Cybersecurity Docket (where he is also contributing editor).
+In addition to authoring over one hundred articles about cyber-related topics, including regulation, compliance, risk resilience and incident response, Mr. Stark has been a frequent guest commentator in the national media on cybersecurity, securities regulation and other related areas.
+Mr. Stark also wrote a column for Compliance Week magazine and his own blog, entitled "Stark on IR," on Cybersecurity Docket (where he is also contributing editor) and currently writes a column for Law360.

 Mr. Stark also served: 1) for 15 years as an adjunct professor at Georgetown University Law School, where he taught a course on law/regulation/cybercrime and technology; and 2) since 2017 as Senior Lecturing Fellow at Duke University Law School (Winter Session in 2017 and 2018, Spring and Fall semesters in 2019, 2020) teaching a course entitled,"Legal Issues of Cybersecurity and Data Breach Response."
 Mr. Stark has also taught a range of in-service sessions on cybercrime at the FBI Academy in Quantico, Virginia.

 Mr. Stark is also a member of the Duke University School of Law Board of Visitors and the James B. Duke Society.

 - Stroz Friedberg LLC